Frequently Asked Questions

 When does the program start and end?

-Volunteers begin the program in June and will complete the Master’s degree by the first week in August two years later.
+Volunteers begin the program in June and will complete the Master’s degree by the end of June two years later.

-What program should I apply for in the Lynch School?
+What graduate program should I apply for in the Lynch School?

-If you are admitted to both the UCTC and the Lynch School, the UCTC will cover tuition for your Master's degree (UCTC members are responsible for all University fees).
+If you are admitted to both UCTC and the Lynch School, UCTC covers tuition for your Master's degree (UCTC members are responsible for all University fees, including the confirmation deposit).

 Can I apply if I don’t have an undergraduate degree or concentration/minor in education?

-Corps members must have a bachelor’s degree with either a major, minor, or concentration in education.
-UCTC members must have completed a semester of full-time student teaching or a year of supervised teaching and be eligible for initial MA State Licensure in order to qualify to be a part of the UCTC.
-For more information on eligibilty for initial state licensure, visit the MA State Licensure Page.
+Corps members usually have a bachelor’s degree with either a major, minor, or concentration in education, though this is not an absolute (depending on available programs of study at your undergraduate institution).
+UCTC members MUST have completed a semester of full-time student teaching or a year of supervised teaching and be eligible for initial licensure in the Commonwealth of Mass. in order to qualify for UCTC.
+For more information on eligibility for initial state licensure, visit the Commonwealth of Mass.
+Department of Education Licensure Page.